 Once cooled, simply pour into an airtight glass jar or other container, and store in the fridge for up to 6 weeks.
 I use the vanilla syrup in iced tea, over ice cream, and I even add it to oil and vinegar as a dressing for a fruit salad.
-What would you add vanilla syrup to?

 - 2 cups filtered water